 The Engineering Management program was established on campus in fall 1991, and the outreach version (OEM) began in 1996.
 The first OEM class graduated in May 1998.
-There are now nearly 900 alumni of the OEM Program.
+There are now more than 900 alumni of the OEM Program.

 When will this program be offered?

 A new program will begin each fall.
 We do not have any options to begin the program in the spring or summer semesters.